feagi/feagi-connector/embodiments/godot-bridge/FEAGIByteStructures/docs/9-multi-bytestruct-holder.md

 Essentially, structure works as the following

 - First part of the sub header defines the number of internal structures.
 Limited up to 255 (if you have more than this, what are you doing???)
-- The second part of the sub-header has sequential (number of sections determined in the first part) ranges defining where each section starts and stops.
+- The second part of the sub-header has sequential (number of sections determined in the first part) ranges defining where each section starts and how far to read.
 From here, you can copy / read directly the data
     - Beware that some bytestructs themselves use array indexes, and those indexes are going to be relative to the sub-structure itself, so if you read directly from this multi-byte struct, be wary and apply appropriate offsets.

 #### Example